apache/sling-site/src/main/jbake/content/documentation/bundles/jcr-installer-provider.md

 ### Runmode Support

 The JCR installer supports run modes for installing artifacts.
 By default folders named `install` are checked for artifacts.
 If Apache Sling is started with one (or more run modes), all folders named `install.[RUNMODE]` are scanned as well.
-To be precise, the folder name can be followed by any number of run modes separated by comma.
+To be precise, the folder name can be followed by any number of run modes separated by dot (`.`).
 For example, if started with run modes `dev`, `a1`, and `public`, folders like `install.dev`, `install.a1`, `install.public` are searched as well as `install.dev.a1`, or `install.a1.dev`.

 Artifacts from folders with a run mode get a higher priority.
 For example by default, an `install` folder underneath `/libs` gets the priority `50`.
 For each run mode in the folder name, this priority is increased by `1`, so `install.dev` has `51` and `install.a1.dev` has `52`.